 Using this info it’s possible to source better alternatives to minimise impact and then continually evaluate how the business can do better.

-For Mister Timbuktu that means sourcing materials made from recycled plastics, manufacturing only with makers that we’ve personally met, eliminating most plastic within the supply chain, shipping using biodegradable bags and donating a portion of profits to help those who need it most.
+For Team Timbuktu that means sourcing materials made from recycled plastics, manufacturing only with makers that we’ve personally met, eliminating most plastic within the supply chain, shipping using biodegradable bags and donating a portion of profits to help those who need it most.

 So what can you do to lighten your footprint and be a little better as an individual?